ibm-cloud-docs/discovery/sdu.md

 Smart Document Understanding (SDU) is a new way to annotate your documents within {{site.data.keyword.discoveryfull}}.

-The WYSIWYG editor makes it simpler to train custom conversion models.
+The editor makes it simpler to train custom conversion models.
 Customizing how your documents are indexed into Discovery will improve the answers returned for your application.

 SDU is in beta release.
 A statement explaining beta features can be found [here](/docs/services/discovery/release-notes.html#beta-features).

 ## Supported document types and browsers
 {: #doctypes}

-For this beta, {{site.data.keyword.discoveryfull}} supports these document types: PDF, Word, HTML, JSON, Excel, PowerPoint, png, tiff, and jpeg.
+Supported document types: PDF, Word, HTML.
+JSON documents are supported by {{site.data.keyword.discoveryfull}}, but do not open in the SDU editor, because they are structured documents.

 Supported browser for this beta release: Chrome